 Uncut Sheet of 1967 Philadelphia Football Cards

 I have not seen an uncut sheet of 1967 Philadelphia football cards, but I have pieced together sections of the sheet by looking at partial sheets and miscut cards.
-Further, by comparing miscut 1965, 1966, and 1967 Philadelphia cards, I have concluded that the sheets from the three sets all had the same numbering scheme.
-Thus, if I learn something about the uncut sheet from one set, I can also apply it to the other two.
+Also, by comparing miscut 1965, 1966, and 1967 Philadelphia cards, I have concluded that the sheets from the three sets all had the same numbering scheme.
+So, if I learn something about the uncut sheet from one set, I can also apply it to the other two.
+I have seen an uncut half-sheet of 1966 Philadelphia cards, so I was able to construct a virtual half-sheet of 1967 Philadelphia cards, as well.

 The picture below shows what I believe was the configuration of an uncut half-sheet of 1967 Philadelphia football cards.
 This half-sheet contains 110 different cards, with 22 duplicates, for a total of 132 cards.
 The other half-sheet contained the remaining 88 cards in the set, plus 44 that appear on this half-sheet.
 A total of 66 cards were